Skip links

 in Tags

-On Monday 8 May Hazel Duffell visited our Club to tell us about the adventure that she will be embarking upon in June.
-Hazel will be volunteering for three months in partnership with the charity Voluntary Services Overseas (VSO).
-She will be working on development projects in Cambodia, which will focus on health, education and livelihoods.
-Hazel is a Biology graduate from the University of Exeter, and has since returned home to live in Harpenden, and work for a charity.
-Hazel applied for and was chosen as a participant on International Citizen Service.
+On Monday 8 May Hazel visited our Club to tell us about the adventure that she will be embarking upon in June.
+She will be volunteering for three months in partnership with the charity Voluntary Services Overseas (VSO), working on development projects in Cambodia, which focus on health, education and livelihoods.
+Hazel is a graduate and has since returned to the area, and volunteered to work for a charity.
+She applied for and was chosen as a participant on International Citizen Service.
 International Citizen Service (ICS) is an opportunity for 18 to 25 year old volunteers, like Hazel, to help some of the poorest people in the world and learn valuable new skills at the same time.
 It’s a programme that brings young people from different countries together to fight poverty.
-In many poorer countries
+In many poorer countries young people make up the majority of the population.
+This

 Club Twins Three Toilets